KaibondChau/dphil-examples/README.md

 ## Copy number estimation

-Shell script to generate searchable BAM used for estimating mean depth at positions of interest
+Shell script to generate searchable BAM for estimating mean depth at positions of interest

 Shell script: copy_no_estimation_kc_v1.1.sh